danjulio/MPPT-Solar-Charger/readme.md

 ![LiFePO4 configuration](hardware/pictures/LiFePO4_jumper.png)

+Instructions are provided in the Firmware directory for upgrading existing boards.

 ### Contents
 This repository contains documentation and software for the makerPower MPPT Solar Charger board (design documented at [hackaday.io](https://hackaday.io/project/161351-solar-mppt-charger-for-247-iot-devices)).
 It can be found in my [tindie store](https://www.tindie.com/products/globoy/mppt-solar-charger-for-intelligent-devices/).